binarybottle/optimize_layouts/keyboards/README_keyboards.md

   (More than 11 letters exceeds time and memory limits for supercomputer center compute-hours -- see tests/README_tests.md.)

- #### Determine and apply item and item-pair weights
- Compute median item and item-pair values of tens of thousands of 16-key optimized layouts (set item and item-pair weights both to 0.5 in config files).
- Replace item and item-pair weights with these median values.
- Run optimize_layout.py again with the revised config files.

 ### Step 3.
 Generate a 2nd set of configuration files, removing letters

   ```shell